 We consider the scenario where you have an instance bifrost-mel with a volume test-vol attached.
 Due to a local re-organisation you have been asked to migrate it from melbourne-qh2 to melbourne-qh2-uom.
-These AZs are both run out of the same data centre, so it will be simple to reassign the volume after migrating the instance it is attached to.
+The procedure will be to reassign the volume after migrating the instance it is attached to.

 Shutdown the instance bifrost-mel in the usual way.

 After bifrost-mel has finished shutting down, detach test-vol from bifrost-mel:

 - Go to Project → Volumes → Volumes

 - Identify the row containing test-vol and select Manage Attachments from its Actions menu on the right.

 - In the dialogue that pops up click the Detach Volume button next to bifrost-mel.

 Then go to Project → Compute → Images and launch a new instance from the bifrost-mel snapshot.
 You may reuse the same name if you wish, but we are using bifrost-uom to avoid any confusion.
 When creating the new instance, remember to set the Security Groups, and select melbourne-qh2-uom in the Availability Zone list.
 If you use the same name here as the original instance, you should make a note of the new instance's ID.
 You will need this in the next step to tell the difference between the two instances.

 Attach test-vol to the new instance.